jgraph/www.diagrams.net-source/doc/layers.md

 <img src="/assets/img/blog/layers-viewer-display-hide.png" style="max-width:100%;height:auto;" alt="Click on the checkboxes next to layer names in the Layers dialog to hide or display them">

+**Tip:** [Use custom links to make your diagram interactive](/blog/interactive-diagram-layers.html) and toggle layers on and off when you click on a shape within the diagram.

 [_Back to top_](#using-layers-in-diagrams)

 ## Lock layers to prevent changes